-As more fully described in the Liquidity and Capital Resources section below, on November 13, 2023, we entered into a Loan and Security Agreement ("LSA") with 22NW, LP ("22NW") and JFL Capital Management LLC ("JFL") which will allow us to borrow up to \$10 million as needed to fund future operations.
+As more fully described in the Liquidity and Capital Resources section below, on November 13, 2023, we entered into a Loan and Security Agreement ("LSA") with 22NW, LP and JFL Capital Management LLC ("JFL"), as lenders, which originally allowed us to borrow up to \$10 million as needed to fund future operations and provided that upon the draw of at least \$3 million in the aggregate, the LSA will be collateralized by substantially all of our assets.
+On February 10, 2025, we modified the LSA, pursuant to an Amended and Restated Loan Agreement (the LSA, as amended and restated, the "Loan Agreement"), which, among other things, reduced the maximum loan advance to \$3 million and removed all securitization provisions.
 The outstanding balance will accrue interest at 0.25% per annum and no fee will be assessed on the unused balance.
-The LSA will terminate and all outstanding principal drawn and interest accrued owed there under shall be due and payable on November 13, 2026 (the "Maturity Date").
-As of September 30, 2024, there was no balance outstanding under the LSA.
+The Loan Agreement will terminate and all outstanding principal drawn and interest accrued owed there under shall be due and payable on February 10, 2028.
+As of December 31, 2024, there was no balance outstanding under the LSA and, as of February 14, 2025, there is no balance outstanding under the Loan Agreement.